 Yes, the same person or organisation that you name as executor of your will can also be appointed as your attorney.
 It’s common, because both roles hold responsibilities that you might want entrusted to a particular person or organisation, such as State Trustees.

 Naming someone as executor of your will does not automatically give them power of attorney though or the other way around.
 You still need to create two separate documents, a will and a power of attorney document, to make sure you’re covered for both situations.

 Get in touch with State Trustees

 For support in writing a will or creating a power of attorney document, you can look to State Trustees.
-We provide will consultations and powers of attorney consultations both in-person and via video call to help ensure that you have the support you need to make arrangements that align with your wishes.
+We provide Wills and Powers of Attorney Appointment both in-person and via video call to help ensure that you have the support you need to make arrangements that align with your wishes.